-Kate, wife of UK's Prince William, taken to hospital in early stages of labor
+British royal baby on way: Kate, wife of Prince William, goes into labour

 Having had homes in north Wales and Norfolk in eastern England, William and Kate now live at Kensington Palace to allow the prince to dedicate more time to royal duties on behalf of his grandmother.

-Last year William gave up his day job as an air ambulance pilot to concentrate on his official role.
+Last year William gave up his day job as an air ambulance pilot to concentrate on his official role, having faced some criticism from British newspapers who dubbed him “workshy Wills”.

+However, he has also been determined to play a hands-on role in bringing up his children while also protecting their privacy, an issue close to his heart after his mother’s death in a 1997 Paris car crash as her limousine sped away from chasing paparazzi.

 “I think he takes on a lot more engagements than he used to,” said royal biographer Claudia Joseph.